abinit/abinit/doc/tutorial/eph4isotc.md

 mrgdv < teph4isotc_1.abi
 ```

-with the following input file that lists all the partial DFPT POT files already computed:
+with the following input file that lists all the partial DFPT POT files:

 {% dialog tests/tutorespfn/Input/teph4isotc_1.abi %}